WiMDA is Francis Pratt's Muon Data Analysis program for Windows. It currently recognises the following raw data formats:

 TRIUMF (TRI format)

-Versions currently expire after six months; users should download a newer version at least every six months to keep up with bug fixes and new features.
+Versions currently expire after 24 months; users should download a newer version at least every 24 months to keep up with bug fixes and new features.

-WiMDA can be downloaded from the WiMDA webpage.
+WiMDA can be downloaded from the WiMDA site and is also available through github.

 QUANTUM simulates the evolution of muon spins interacting with nearby nuclei or electrons, using the density matrix method.
 Interactions include dipolar, hyperfine, quadrupolar, and Zeeman energy.
 It can model RF resonance, or relaxation processes caused by changes of site or charge state.